freeplane/docs/src/docs/user-documentation/Troubleshooting.md

 Depending on your OS the configuration can be changed at different places.
 ### Windows

-To change the maximum Java heap size, add the following line:
+To adjust how much memory Java may use, edit the configuration file used by the launcher and add or modify the following line under the `[JavaOptions]` section:

 ```
--Xmx4G
+java-options=-Xmx4G
 ```

 to the configuration files used by the Windows launcher: